MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

 Make sure business card reader component users have access to Common Data Service, or to the AI Builder model entity configured in the business card reader component.

+## When I scan images using AI Builder components in Power Apps using the browser Chrome, the output image rotation is wrong

+Chrome has decided to follow the new behavior for image-orientation and some images in Power Apps may be rotated wrongly when using this browser.
+To work around this issue, use another browser.

 ## Training document is not displayed on form processing model details page

 When you create a form processing model, a preview of one of the training documents appears on the model’s details page after training completes.